The Circle of Life in Tanzania

 The best time to visit Tanzania for a safari is typically within the dry season (June through October).
 It is during this period that the Great Migration reaches the Grumeti River.
 However, game viewing is generally superb throughout the year, with calving season just after the summer rains between December and February.
+However, we have Great Migration travel packages for throughout the year.
 If you’re interested in a beach trip or diving off the coasts of Zanzibar, then the clearer waters between February and March or between July and August are recommended.

 The Ngorongoro Conservation Area is a wildlife sanctuary, an ancient caldera home to an abundance of animals.

 The vast Serengeti stretches for thousands of miles in northern Tanzania, the scene of the Great Migration.

 From red colobus monkeys to the scents of cinnamon and clove, Zanzibar brings with it a thousand delights.

 Top Destinations in Tanzania Safari

 “No one can return from the Serengeti unchanged, for tawny lions will forever prowl our memory and great herds throng our imagination.” – George Schaller.
 Truly, a Serengeti safari is the ultimate wildlife experience in Africa.

 A great grass sea that stretches as far as the eye can see; the Serengeti is Tanzania’s flagship national park and is home to the world’s greatest concentrations of wildlife.
 Although the Serengeti is most famous for the Great Migration, a safari here is rewarding any time of the year.
 There is plenty of scope for unique experiences on a Serengeti safari.
 View the Green Season calving between January and April in the southern part of the reserve.
 Or witness the thrilling Grumeti River crossings in the western Serengeti.
 One of the prime spots for safari goers has traditionally been the far north.
 Here, tens of thousands of desperate wildebeest take the plunge into the crocodile-thronged Mara River as their migration moves into Kenya’s Masai Mara for fresh grazing.